Digital Methods and Resources in Legal History

 Call for Papers / Call for Posters

 The conference provides an opportunity to present collections, databases, gazetteers and similar resources of relevance to legal history, but also to demonstrate how these or other resources – and digital methods in general – have been put to use in concrete project contexts.
-We explicitly invite reports about research questions, projects or approaches that have failed to find or create satisfactory digital means, too.
+We want to explicitly encourage submissions of "non-Western" research, but there is no exclusive regional or historical focus and contributions can cover any space or epoch.
+Note that we also explicitly invite reports about research questions, projects or approaches that have failed to find or create satisfactory digital means, too.
 Some possible questions to be discussed are the following:

 - what insights in legal history have been made possible by the use of digital methods and resources?